matilang/Film-review-website/README.md

 ## Future plans

-1. Developing tests for the backend
+1. Build a simple front for the website in React.js
-2. Learn and project more developed database (PostgreSQL) while developing new features of setting up accounts
+2. Upload film database from IMDb (using IMDb API)
-3. Build a simple front for the website in React.js
+3. Manage dynamically the film database
 4. Deploy project to the web